testfairy/docs/docs/610_Security/200_End_to_End_Data_Encryption.md

 When a new session starts (calling TestFairy.begin after TestFairy.setPublicKey), the SDK generates a random AES key and encrypts it with the RSA public key you provided.

 This means that every session has a different AES key (in CBC mode), and is not shared between sessions.
 The AES key is 128 bit, and the encrypted data may be decrypted if you have the key.
-The random key is it encrypted by the public key by itself.
+The random key is encrypted by the public key by itself.
 This means that a 3rd party wants to view the session, they need to run 2^128 brute force combinations to find one session.
 AES is used to encrypt the data, as it is so much faster than RSA, and is not limited by length of cleartext value.

 Notice that the data that is encrypted includes the logs and the screenshots.
 If encryption is enabled, certain features are automatically disabled, such as showing values entered in EditText fields, or the text of a button that was clicked.